ulangmeier/php-baapi/README.md

 *Instead of methods*, we use simple **IF blocks** in our api router.
 You do not need complicated METHODS and frameworks!

-If you don't believe me, just have a look:
+You don't believe me that it can be so simple?
+Just have a look:

 Simple Route without parameter:
 -------------------------------